Claudia Tenney: 2020

+Initial redistricting maps split NY-22 between several different districts.
+Tenney announced that she would run in the new 23rd district, which covers the western part of the Southern Tier.
+Although Tenney did not live in that district, she pointed out that her family's business was based in Chenango County.
+However, the initial redistricting maps were challenged in court and replaced with maps drawn by a special master.
+Tenney announced that she would instead run in the 24th district, which runs along the Lake Ontario coast; she does not reside in that district either.
+She won the Republican primary with 54% of the vote, and handily won election in the strongly Republican district with 64% of the vote.

+Contributors and PACs

+During the 2021-22 campaign fundraising period, Tenney received $28,750 from the American Israel Public Affairs Committee, a pro-Israel lobbying group, which was her top contributor.
+During the same period, she received approximately $2 million from a combination of large individual contributions and PACs, accounting for 63.64% of total fundraising.
+Tenney did not self-finance.

 Tenure and political positions

 In a radio interview shortly after the February 2018 Stoneman Douglas High School shooting in Parkland, Florida, Tenney baselessly claimed that "so many of these people that commit the mass murders end up being Democrats".
 In a follow-up interview, she said, "This problem occurs across all sectors, with all types of people.
 It isn't just Republicans who commit all these terrible crimes.
 It is across all sectors and it is people who are typically mentally unstable who are committing a lot of the crimes that we're seeing."

 When reports emerged that Secretary of Housing and Urban Development Ben Carson's office had ordered a $31,000 dining room table set with taxpayer funds, Tenney blamed the "deep state" for the expenditure, adding, "I know that Ben Carson did not order that table.
 It has nothing to do with him.
 He comes from, you know, poverty."

 In March 2017, Tenney voted to reverse the FCC privacy rule that blocked ISPs from selling customer browsing history without customers' permission.

 In November 2017, Tenney introduced the No Pensions for Corrupt Politicians Act, which would "close a loophole that has allowed corrupt members of Congress to collect federal pensions after they are convicted of crimes."

 In April 2018, Tenney signed a letter calling for criminal investigations into a number of former Obama administration officials and high-ranking Justice Department officials.
 The letter accused former FBI Director James Comey of leaking classified information, 2016 presidential candidate Hillary Clinton of concealing payments for the Steele Dossier, and Loretta Lynch of threatening whistle-blowers who had anti-Clinton information.
 The letter also accused former acting attorney general Sally Yates, former deputy FBI director Andrew McCabe, former acting Deputy Attorney General Dana Boente, former senior counterintelligence official Peter Strzok and FBI attorney Lisa Page of criminal wrongdoing.